Western pygmy blue: Distribution and habitat

 This butterfly can be found in alkaline areas such as deserts, salt marshes, and barren areas.
 They are common across their natural range, which includes the Southwestern United States from California eastwards to west Texas, and from Mexico to Venezuela.
 It may migrate to Arkansas, Nebraska, and Oregon.
 Its introduced range includes the United Arab Emirates, Bahrain, and eastern Saudi Arabia along the Persian Gulf coast up to Kuwait.
+It recently colonized the Tampa Bay area of Florida.